 We’ve had this cozy Highland Park spot in our rotation for a while, so when Cafe Birdie announced that they’d be adding pizzas to their menu, saying that we were “excited” would be an understatement. (“Accidentally dropped our laptop in shock” would probably be more accurate.)
 And we weren’t disappointed - the pizzas here are made Sicilian-style, which means they’re served in thick, square pieces and contain more dough than Jeff Bezos.
 As for toppings, we like the Honey Sambal Chicken, which comes with an eclectic mix of kimchi, Indonesian chili paste, and roasted chicken for a sweet, spicy pizza with a kick - a.k.a. exactly what you need after eight-straight hours of sitting on the couch.

-De La Nonna is a pop-up that operates weekly at Dudley Market, serving excellent pies that walk the (OK, probably arbitrary) line between focaccia and pizza.
+De La Nonna is a pop-up that operates weekly at spots like Employees Only and Melody Wine Bar, serving excellent pies that walk the (OK, probably arbitrary) line between focaccia and pizza.
 The crust is light and airy, and sprinkled with flaky sea salt, and while they don’t overload it with toppings, you still get plenty of flavor from them.
 We like their white pie, with roasted fennel, mozzarella, and dabs of pesto, and the Market pie, with a super-herbaceous cream sauce and crispy parmesan.
 Either way, you can’t go wrong.
-Their Nonna Pack is a great deal - it includes two pizzas, a salad, and a bottle of wine for $48 - which, along with the ocean views at Dudley Market, make it an ideal place for a date night.
+Their Nonna Pack is a great deal - it includes two pizzas, a salad, and a bottle of wine for $55 - which, along with the ocean views at Dudley Market, make it an ideal place for a date night.

 One of the few Detroit-style spots in Los Angeles, Dough Daddy is an excellent pop-up in DTLA.
 Their square pies are defined by crispy edges, thick, bread-y crust, about a pound of creamy, salty Wisconsin brick cheese, and messy rows of sweet, fresh tomato sauce (added on top, rather than directly to the dough).
 Make sure you also add the pepperoni, which is cooked perfectly so the edges curl up to make tiny little swimming pools of grease.
 It’s going to take some effort to order - you’ll should follow them on Instagram and go from there - but in the end, all the work will be worth it for these excellent pies.